baraawashere/game-reviewer/README.md

 THIS PROGRAM REQUIRES A CLAUDE API KEY(it wont work without it (you can try changing the code and using groq tho))

+make sure u have a twitch client id and your twitch client secret!

 run these in your cmd terminal to create the env variables